Skip to main content

 Leader

 Before joining Children’s Mercy, Dr. Fridley was the Chair of the Department of Biostatistics and Bioinformatics and the Scientific Director of Biostatistics and Bioinformatics Shared Resource at the Moffitt Cancer Center.
-Prior to that, she was the Director of Biostatistics and Informatics Shared Resource at the University of Kansas Cancer Center and the Site Director for K-INBRE (Kansas Idea Network of Biomedical Research Excellence) Bioinformatics Core at the University of Kansas Medical Center.
-She also has served as faculty at the Mayo Clinic in Rochester, Minnesota.
-Dr Fridley received her MS and PhD in Statistics from Iowa State University.
+Prior to that, she was the Director of Biostatistics and Informatics Shared Resource at University of Kansas Cancer Center and the Site Director for K-INBRE (Kansas Idea Network of Biomedical Research Excellence) Bioinformatics Core at the University of Kansas Medical Center.
+She also has served as faculty at the Mayo Clinic in Rochester, MN.
+Dr. Fridley received her MS and PhD in Statistics from Iowa State University.